jagoly/sqee/README.md

 ### Building SQEE

-To build SQEE, you will need SFML ([>= 2.4.2](http://www.sfml-dev.org/download.php)), ChaiScript ([>= 6.0.0](https://github.com/ChaiScript/ChaiScript/releases)) and ReactPhysics3D ([my fork](https://github.com/jagoly/reactphysics3d/)).
+To build SQEE, you will need SFML ([>= 2.4.2](http://www.sfml-dev.org/download.php)), ChaiScript [develop](https://github.com/ChaiScript/ChaiScript/tree/develop/)) and ReactPhysics3D* ([my fork](https://github.com/jagoly/reactphysics3d/)).
 On linux, you may be able to grab one or more of them from your distro's repos, if available and up to date.
 Otherwise, you can build and/or install them manually from the links above.

+A C++ 17 capable compiler is required.
+This means GCC 7.x or clang 4.x.
+You also need a matching libstdc++ or libc++.
+If you are running Fedora 26+ or Arch, you should be good.
+For Ubuntu, you can use [this ppa](https://launchpad.net/~jonathonf/+archive/ubuntu/gcc-7.1).

+\* *you don't need ReactPhysics3D at the moment, but it will return in the future*

 ##### SQEE CMake options:
  * `SQEE_[OS]` - Specify the target to build for.
 Rather than trying to automatically detect it, you must specify one option manually: `LINUX`, `WINDOWS`, `ANDROID` or `MACOSX`.
 All default to `False`.